hphelion/documentation/migration-overview-reference.md

 - Disable the Windows Firewall on the Windows instance or configure the firewall to allow traffic to and from port 22.

-	If you disable the firewall, ensure that you disable both the public and private network location settings for the Windows Firewall.
+	If you disable the firewall, make sure that you disable both the public and private network location settings for the Windows Firewall.
 When you are done copying files, restart the firewall as needed.

-	For more information, see [Configuring your Windows Firewall to mirror your Security Group](https://community.hpcloud.com/article/configuring-your-windows-firewall-mirror-your-security-group)
+	For more information, see [Configuring your Windows Firewall to mirror your Security Group](https://community.hpcloud.com/article/configuring-your-windows-firewall-mirror-your-security-group).

-####Installing an SFTP client on an instance####{#copydatasftpinst}
+####Installing an SFTP server on an instance####{#copydatasftpinst}

 You can use freeFTPd to install an SFTP server on your instance. freeFTPd is a freeware program for Windows that provides FTP and SFTP server software.